-You know there’s a lot riding on your legal website copy.
+You know a lot is riding on your legal website copy.
 You need to say the right things to appeal to your target clients—and you have to be sympathetic and smart enough to get them to pick up the phone.

 That’s a lot of pressure, and it can make it hard to get started writing content for your legal website.
 But if you’re still staring at a blank page, wondering where to begin, fear not.
 Composing quality legal articles and blogs can be boiled down to a simple method: go with the flow.

 If your copy isn’t readable, if it’s jammed with too many keywords, legal jargon, or statistics, people aren’t going to stay on your page for long.
 After you write each page, whether it’s a static page for a practice area or a blog post, consider these questions to see whether it flows effectively:

 - How does it sound?
 You should always reread your content after writing to test how the content flows.
 Read it out loud: if it feels choppy or starts to wander off topic, make changes to tighten it up.

 - Is it in the right order?
 Our brains are wired to start with big chunks of information and break it up into smaller pieces.
 You should always start with the most important information and tie in additional details.